Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

-Knowing that the private key is stored in a Key Vault Secret, with the public certificate included, we can retrieve it by using the KeyVault Secrets client.
+Knowing that the private key is stored in a Key Vault Secret, with the public certificate included, we can retrieve it by using the Key Vault Secrets client.

 ```ts
 // Using the same credential object we used before,